Today I share with you the best bullet journal doodle ideas.

 How To Doodle For Beginners

-First and foremost, start from playing with some simple things to draw.
+First and foremost, start by playing with some simple things to draw.

 Basically, begin with basic shapes like squares, circles, hearts.